 4. Believe in something.
 Believe in God.
 Believe in a higher power.
 I don’t care what it is.
 But believing in something greater than you is a useful tool in dark times.
 Dark times will happen.
 Having some sort of faith can help you know you will get through it.
 Do your best to believe in yourself as well.

 5. Friends will come and go.
-So will loved one’s.
+So will love ones.
 Let yourself feel the heartache.
 This is how you know it was real.
-Do not dwell in it however.
+Do not dwell on it, however.
 Find the lesson to be learned (yes, there is always a lesson) and move on.
 Greater things always await you.
 If you are stuck dwelling, those things will pass you by.

 6. Your opinion matters.
 It may not be the same as other’s, that doesn’t mean it doesn’t count.
-Some people don’t know this however.
+Some people don’t know this, however.
 Hopefully one day they too will understand it though.
+Don’t be silenced.

 7. Do not be judgemental.
 Everyone has a reason for acting the way they do.
-Sometimes its taught.
+Sometimes it’s taught.
 Sometimes it’s a defense mechanism.
-Sometimes its simple ignorance.
+Sometimes it’s simple ignorance.
 However, it’s not your place to judge them for it.
+Always give grace.

 10. Give as much of yourself as you can to those in need.
-Whether it’s a bag of food on the doorstep of a loved one, a shoulder to cry on, donated toys to children less fortunate, or helping a friend with a large task, there’s always a way to give.
+Whether it’s a bag of food on the doorstep of a loved one, donated toys to children less fortunate, or helping a friend with a large task (even moving, ugh, it sucks), there’s always a way to give.
 It not only makes you a better person, it humbles you and gives your life more purpose.

 Ok, that’s it for now.
-Savannah and Jo, if you come across this one day, know without a shadow of a doubt, I love you more than words can express.
+Savannah and Jo, know without a shadow of a doubt, I love you more than words can express.
+You are my everything.